How to build a quality testing merge process methodology in your organization

 merge management process

-> Each R&D changeset that made for merging changes from the previous version must be related to the same work item as it was related to the source branch.
+Every current version should contain ‘merge’ work items for the latest previous versions to be included.
+Each R&D changeset intended for merging changes from the previous version must relate to the same work item as the source branch.

-Is this post helpful for you?
-Share your thoughts in comments on how it helped you.
+Share your thoughts in the comments on how it has assisted you.

-Join to Productive Hut Family and be part of a testing community!
+Join the Productive Hut Family and be a part of our community!

 Join the Productive Hut newsletter